rubinkazan/WPMhero/README.md

 # WPMhero - Show off a high WPM to your mates!
-Hack for https://www.keyhero.com/ typing test
+Hack for https://www.keyhero.com/ typing test.
+You will need to download the latest version of selenium web driver.

 ## Dependencies